Choosing Your Route To Antarctica

 The Epic Ross Sea

-Considered the ultimate Antarctic expedition for most passengers and taking between 30 and 32 days this one-way trip comes with two options.
-You can choose to can embark from New Zealand and disembark in Ushuaia, Argentina or take the trip in reverse and disembark in New Zealand/ The price starts at £22,800 and is rarely the choice of first-time travellers Antarctica.
+Considered the ultimate Antarctica trip for most passengers and taking between 30 and 32 days this one-way trip comes with two options.
+You can choose to embark from New Zealand and disembark in Ushuaia, Argentina or take the trip in reverse and disembark in New Zealand.
+The price starts at £22,800 and is rarely the choice of first-time travellers to cold weather destinations.

-In the next video in this series, I’ll be unveiling a few top tips to help you get the best value from your Polar Expedition.
+In the next video in this series, I’ll be unveiling a few top tips to help you get the best value from your Antarctica trip.
 Make sure you don’t miss it.